 1. Introduction: What is early conciliation in Acas England and Wales

 For employees, EC can mean a faster resolution and a chance to move on.
 For employers, it’s about managing risk and keeping disputes out of the public eye.
-But the process is strict: if you skip EC, your claim will be rejected, no matter how strong your case.
+But the process is strict: if you skip EC, your claim will usually be rejected, unless an exception applies, regardless of the strength of your case.

 2. What Is Acas Early Conciliation?